I mentioned in my last post, I recently got satellite radio. Let me tell you, this radio is my new favorite thing.

 The Sex Pistols’ cover of “(I’m not your) Stepping Stone” is not the most melodious version of the song, but it is as good as any punk rock version.

 The Sex Pistol’s version was released in 1979 on The Great Rock ‘n’ Roll Swindle album.
 The Great Rock ‘N’ Roll Swindle album also included some other covers including: “Johnny B Goode” originally by Chuck Berry, “Substitute” by Pete Townsend (The Who), and “My Way” by Paul Anka, Claude François, Jacques Revaux.
-(Frank Sinatra’s 1969 version of “My Way” is probably best known rendition of this song.)
+(Frank Sinatra’s 1969 version of “My Way” is probably the best known rendition of this song.)

 An interesting side note is that The Sex Pistols also released a movie in 1979-1980 also called The Great Rock ‘N’ Roll Swindle.
 The movie is a: